yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 you "Well, you have to know these things when you're a king, you know."
 ```

-In the first Haskell version I dont use colors.
+In the first Haskell version I don't use colors.
 We see we can almost copy/paste.
 I just added the types.